listenofficial/listen-parachain/README.md

-# Substrate Cumulus Parachain Template
+# Listen Parachain

-A new Cumulus-based Substrate node, ready for hacking :cloud:
+A new listen parachain node, ready for hacking :cloud:

 ## Upstream